w3c/wai-video-standards-and-benefits/index.pt-BR.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
-title: "Vídeo de Introdução a Acesibilidade Web Accessibility and W3C Standards" # Do not translate "title:".
+title: "Vídeo de Introdução a Acessibilidade Web e Padrões W3C" # Do not translate "title:".
 Do translate the text after "title:".
-nav_title: "Video Introduction" # A short title that is used in the navigation
+nav_title: "Vídeo de Introdução" # A short title that is used in the navigation
-lang: en # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: pt-BR # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2019-03-07 # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2019-06-12 # Put the date of this translation YYYY-MM-DD (with month in the middle)
-# translators:
+translators:
-# - name: "@@"   # Replace @@ with name, add separate - name lines for every translator
+- name: "Lucas Nogueira Nobrega"   # Replace @@ with name, add separate - name lines for every translator
 # contributors:
 # - name: "@@"   # Replace @@ with name, add separate - name lines for every
-permalink: /videos/standards-and-benefits/ # Add the language shortcode to the end; for example /fundamentals/accessibility-intro/fr
+permalink: /videos/standards-and-benefits/pt-BR # Add the language shortcode to the end; for example /fundamentals/accessibility-intro/fr
 ref: /videos/standards-and-benefits/ # Do not change this
 layout: default
 github:
   repository: w3c/wai-video-standards-and-benefits
-  path: "index.md" # Add the language shortcode to the middle of the filename, for example index.fr.md
+  path: "index.pt-BR.md" # Add the language shortcode to the middle of the filename, for example index.fr.md
 footer:
   > # Translate all the words below, including "Date:" and "Editor:".
 Do not change these dates.
-  <p><strong>Date:</strong> Updated 21 February 2019.
-First published 4 December 2017. <a href="./changelog/">Changelog</a>.</p>
+  <p><strong>Data:</strong> Atualizado 21 Fevereiro 2019.
+Publicado inicialmente 4 December 2017. <a href="./changelog/">Changelog</a>.</p>
-  <p>Project lead: <a href="https://www.w3.org/People/shadi/">Shadi Abou-Zahra</a>.
-Contributors: <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>, <a href="https://www.w3.org/People/Brewer/">Judy Brewer</a>, <a href="https://www.w3.org/People/yatil/">Eric Eggert</a>.
-Videographer and video editor: Ulrich Grimm, av-design GmbH.
-Video clips developed with support from the <a href="https://www.w3.org/WAI/DEV/">WAI-DEV project</a>, co-funded by the European Commission.
-Translations managed with support from the <a href="https://www.w3.org/WAI/expand-access/">WAI Expanding Access project</a>, funded by the Ford Foundation.</p>
+  <p>Diretor do projeto: <a href="https://www.w3.org/People/shadi/">Shadi Abou-Zahra</a>.
+Colaboradores: <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>, <a href="https://www.w3.org/People/Brewer/">Judy Brewer</a>, <a href="https://www.w3.org/People/yatil/">Eric Eggert</a>.
+Gravação e edição do vídeo: Ulrich Grimm, av-design GmbH.
+Vídeos desenvolvido com o suporte de <a href="https://www.w3.org/WAI/DEV/">WAI-DEV project</a>, co-fundado pela Comissão Europeia.
+Traduções gerenciadas com o suporte de <a href="https://www.w3.org/WAI/expand-access/">WAI Expanding Access project</a>, fundado pela Ford Foundation.</p>

 # Read Translations Notes at https://github.com/w3c/wai-video-standards-and-benefits/blob/master/README.md
 ---